Swapnakoodu: Plot

 When Kunjunju asks Deepu what happened, he admits that Padma came instead.
 That evening, while the boys are at a restaurant, Padma calls Kunjunju to say that Kamala wants to see him.
 When they meet, Kamala says she loves Kunjunju.
 He is initially happy, but then realises he cannot betray Deepu, and tells Kamala he was only pretending to love her.
 Kamala leaves in tears.
 Kunjunju tells Moorthy that he did this for Deepu.
-However, he is still in pain, and decides to forget Kamala forever.
+However, he is still in pain and decides to forget Kamala forever.

 Just before they leave Pondicherry, the boys go on a final trip with Kamala and Padma.
 Padma wants everyone to part ways happily instead of in sorrow, so they start singing and dancing.
-However when Moorthy and Padma finally dance, Padma falls from a rock and dies, leaving Kamala upset, as she is now alone.
+However, when Moorthy and Padma finally dance, Padma falls from a rock and dies, leaving Kamala upset, as she is now alone.

 The next day, as the boys prepare to leave, Kunjunju makes one last attempt to unite Deepu and Kamala.
 However, Kamala is not able to leave her home.
 She gives her last flowers to Deepu, and they leave.
 However, Kunjunju orders Deepu to stop the car, realising Kamala is the girl he loves.
 Deepu, who by now knows that Kamala actually loves Kunjunju, turns around, and they go back to her, only to discover that Philippose has taken her home to Chennai.
-They rush to Chennai in pursuit, and when they find Philippose they thrash him.
-Philippose takes them to Kamala, who he loves like his own daughter.
-Initially, Kamala fights Kunjunju, but later accepts his love.
-All of them return to Kerala.
+They rush to Chennai in pursuit, and when they find Philippose, they thrash him, believing he has sold Kamala to someone.
+However it is revealed that Philippose genuinely cared for Kamala and Padma like his children, and brought a desolate Kamala to his home, hoping to raise her along with his own daughters.
+Philippose takes them to Kamala, who initially fights Kunjunju, but later accepts his love.
+With Phillippose's blessing, all of them return to Kerala.
 On arrival, Deepu visits the house where he usually gives the flowers.
 The girl takes the flowers and asks him to wait.
-A beautiful lady (Laila) emerges smiling onto the balcony, indicating that she will become Deepu’s lover.
+A beautiful lady (Laila) emerges smiling onto the balcony, indicating that she will become Deepu's lover.